-Federal Criminal Attorneys has Extensive Experience Handling Even the Largest and Most Complex Criminal Defense Cases.
+Federal Criminal Attorneys of MI has Extensive Experience Handling Even the Largest and Most Complex Criminal Defense Cases.

 Below are a few examples that demonstrate our capabilities and showcase our impressive track record of success:

 In 2006 the United States Attorney in Detroit unsealed a 35 count, 47-page indictment of 78 members and associates of the Highwaymen Motorcycle Club in and near Detroit, Michigan.
 The indictment has grown to 91 defendants and has been handled by no less than eight of the top Assistant United States Attorneys.

 The case involved over 30,000 wiretapped phone calls and numerous informants.
 It has also been called one of the largest prosecutions in our nation’s history.

 The Highwaymen have eight chapters in Michigan.
 The club also has chapters in Kentucky, Tennessee, Florida, Alabama, and Indiana.
 Only members of the club in Michigan are named in the indictment, but the complaint does accuse the club of being a “criminal enterprise,” and accuses that, “This enterprise was engaged in, and its activities affected, interstate commerce.”
 So another shoe may eventually drop.

 United States Attorney and now Federal Judge Terrence Berg called the case “…the largest prosecution in the history of Michigan of a motorcycle gang and one of the largest in the history of the nation.”

 Among the crimes alleged in the indictment are: